 After connecting both Google Analytics and Google Search Console to SEMrush, your Organic Traffic Insights campaign will be able to house all of your valuable analytics and data for your website.

-Use: Adding Google Analytics Overview to a Custom PDF Report
+When to use: Adding Google Analytics widgets to a Custom PDF Report

 My Reports on SEMrush allows you to create custom PDFs combining data from multiple areas of the software.
-Now, users are able to add an overview report directly from Google Analytics into a custom PDF in My Reports.
+Now, users are able to add a widget directly from Google Analytics into a custom PDF in My Reports.
 This is just another way that SEMrush supports all of your marketing data needs.

-If you want to add an overview of Google Analytics data into a custom PDF, simply drag and drop the Google Analytics Overview widget from the Report Builder left menu.
+If you want to add Google Analytics data into a custom PDF, simply drag and drop any Google Analytics widget from the Report Builder left menu.

 Keep in mind, SEMrush will never store data from a connected Google Analytics or Google Search Console account.
 The sole reason for allowing you to connect your Google accounts to SEMrush is for your convenience.